Home Vancouver’s Lower Mainland Ski Hills Vancouver’s Grouse Mountain Ski Resort and Year-Round Attraction

 General Admission

-If you want to go ziplining, up the Eye of the Wind, or on the ropes courses at Grouse you have to pay for general admission.
+If you want to go ziplining, up the Eye of the Wind (temporarily closed), or on the ropes courses at Grouse you have to pay for general admission.
 If you want to go Skiing or Snowshoeing you have to buy a different ticket altogether.

 Below is information about general admission rates.
 Details about ski passes, Ziplining and other activities are further below or in other articles.

-As of mid-February, 2023, general admission to Grouse Mountain costs the following (excluding taxes):
+As of January, 2024, general admission to Grouse Mountain cost the following (excluding taxes):

 • Little Kids (ages 0 to 4) – Free